Brunolzx/Brunolzx/README.md

 # Brunolzx

-QA Automation Portfolio

 Hello!
-I'm a QA enthusiast focused on Automation Testing and API Testing.
+My name is Bruno, I'm from Portugal and I'm a Quality Assurance Tester.

-I created this portfolio to showcase my hands-on experience with automated testing tools and test design.
+I created this portfolio to show my experience and projects with automated testing tools and test design.

 Skills: